Acromegaly: Somatostatin analogues

 The primary current medical treatment of acromegaly is to use somatostatin analogues – octreotide (Sandostatin) or lanreotide (Somatuline).

 These somatostatin analogues are synthetic forms of a brain hormone, somatostatin, which stops GH production.
 The long-acting forms of these drugs must be injected every 2 to 4 weeks for effective treatment.
 Most people with acromegaly respond to this medication.
 In many people with acromegaly, GH levels fall within one hour and headaches improve within minutes after the injection.
 Octreotide and lanreotide are effective for long-term treatment.
 Octreotide and lanreotide have also been used successfully to treat people with acromegaly caused by non-pituitary tumors.

 Somatostatin analogues are also sometimes used to shrink large tumors before surgery.

-Because octreotide inhibits gastrointestinal and pancreatic function, long-term use causes digestive problems such as loose stools, nausea, and gas in one third of people.
+Because octreotide inhibits gastrointestinal and pancreatic function, long-term use causes digestive problems such as loose stools, nausea, and gas in one-third of people.
 In addition, approximately 25 percent of people with acromegaly develop gallstones, which are usually asymptomatic.
-In some cases, octreotide treatment can cause diabetes due to the fact that somatostatin and its analogues can inhibit the release of insulin.
-With an aggressive adenoma that is not able to be operated on, there may be a resistance to octreotide and in which case a second generation SSA, pasireotide, may be used for tumor control.
+In some cases, octreotide treatment can cause diabetes because somatostatin and its analogues can inhibit the release of insulin.
+With an aggressive adenoma that is not able to be operated on, there may be a resistance to octreotide in which case a second-generation SSA, pasireotide, may be used for tumor control.
 However, insulin and glucose levels should be carefully monitored as pasireotide has been associated with hyperglycemia by reducing insulin secretion.

 Dopamine agonists

-For those who are unresponsive to somatostatin analogues, or for whom they are otherwise contraindicated, it is possible to treat using one of the dopamine agonists, bromocriptine or cabergoline.
+For those who are unresponsive to somatostatin analogues, or for whom they are otherwise contraindicated, it is possible to treat using cabergoline.
 As tablets rather than injections, they cost considerably less.
 These drugs can also be used as an adjunct to somatostatin analogue therapy.
-They are most effective in those whose pituitary tumours cosecrete prolactin.
+They are most effective in those whose pituitary tumours also secrete prolactin.
 Side effects of these dopamine agonists include gastrointestinal upset, nausea, vomiting, light-headedness when standing, and nasal congestion.
 These side effects can be reduced or eliminated if medication is started at a very low dose at bedtime, taken with food, and gradually increased to the full therapeutic dose.
-Bromocriptine lowers GH and IGF-1 levels and reduces tumor size in fewer than half of people with acromegaly.
-Some people report improvement in their symptoms although their GH and IGF-1 levels still are elevated.

 Growth hormone receptor antagonists

 The latest development in the medical treatment of acromegaly is the use of growth hormone receptor antagonists.
 The only available member of this family is pegvisomant (Somavert).
 By blocking the action of the endogenous growth hormone molecules, this compound is able to control the disease activity of acromegaly in virtually everyone with acromegaly.
 Pegvisomant has to be administered subcutaneously by daily injections.
 Combinations of long-acting somatostatin analogues and weekly injections of pegvisomant seem to be equally effective as daily injections of pegvisomant.

+Paltusotine (Palsonify) was approved for medical use in the United States in September 2025.